 Internet Society, Civil Society: The potential of ICTs as key enablers of development and innovation, is fully recognized in the Post-2015 Development Agenda.
 Taking into account the growing importance of relevant content, skills and an enabling environment, ICTs should be fully recognized as tools empowering people.
 The Post-2015 Development Agenda reflects lessons learned during the past decade in the implementation of the WSIS outcomes.
-There is an urgency to build on what has been learned on the uses of ICTs since the MDGs were established in 2000, and acknowledge how the two phases of the WSIS Summit have stimulated significant international cooperation and collaboration on ICTs as enablers for development.
+There is an urgency to build on what has been learned on the uses of ICTs since the MDGs were established in 2000, and acknowledge how the two phases of the WSIS Summit have stimulated significant international multistakeholder collaboration on ICTs as enablers for development.

 ICT4Peace Foundation, Civil Society: The potential of ICTs as key enablers of development and innovation, is fully recognized in the Post-2015 Development Agenda.
 Taking into account the growing importance of relevant content, skills and an enabling environment, ICTs should be fully recognized as tools empowering people.
 The Post-2015 Development Agenda reflects lessons learned during the past decade in the implementation of the WSIS outcomes.
 There is an urgency to build on what has been learned on the uses of ICTs, and acknowledge how the two phases of the WSIS Summit have stimulated significant international cooperation and collaboration on ICTs as enablers for development and potent tools to advance security and human rights.

-New Para, IFIP IP3, Civil Society:
+New Para, IFIP IP3, Civil Society: At the same time, significant attention must be given to those who provide, create and manage the very ICTs that empower us all.
+These people must be provided with the opportunity to demonstrate not only their technical capability but also their trustworthiness through being recognised as professional practitioners by means of certification within their local contexts and by trusted organisations.
+Failure to do this in this post 2015 period as users become more sophisticated in their demands of ICTs will ultimately cause disaffection and the vast benefits that accrue to the Information Society will be lost.

 In this context;